Xilinx/brevitas/README.md

 Brevitas is a PyTorch research library for quantization-aware training (QAT).

+**Note from the author**: I'll be presenting a poster about Brevitas at the 2021 PyTorch Ecosystem Day.
+Find me during the morning session at virtual poster B4.

 *Brevitas is currently under active development.
 Documentation, examples, and pretrained models will be progressively released.*

 **Please note that Brevitas is a research project and not an official Xilinx product.**